markshust/firebase-nfl-liveupdate/README.md

 # markoshust/firebase-nfl-liveupdate

-This script runs an infinite loop that updates the Firebase `https://nfl-liveupdate.firebaseIO.com/` with the current live scores from NFL.com's official liveupdate scorestrip feed.
+This script runs an infinite loop that updates the Firebase <a href="https://nfl-liveupdate.firebaseio.com/" target="_blank">https://nfl-liveupdate.firebaseio.com/</a> with the current live scores from NFL.com's official liveupdate scorestrip feed.

+## Demo

+Visit <a href="https://nfl-liveupdate.firebaseio.com/.json">https://nfl-liveupdate.firebaseio.com/.json</a> for sample JSON format.

 ## Usage